Tour du Mont Blanc Camping – The Ultimate Guide

 Where to Stay: Rifugio Elisabetta or camp somewhere above the Rifugio

 This is one of the nights where camping is tricky.
 To wild camp in Italy, you must camp above 2500m/8200ft or risk a huge fine.
 Rifugio Elisabetta is at 2200m/7200ft, so you would need to keep climbing up past the refuge for another 1000ft or so.
-From the research I did, it sounds like if you keep climbing past the refuge you will hit some flat areas for camping that can’t be seen from the road.

 Snow and freezing temperatures were expected for this night, so we opted to stay at Rifugio Elisabetta, which was 47 Euro per person and included a “bed,” dinner, breakfast, and a stunning view of a glacier.
 If the refuge is full, you can wait it out until 6:30pm (their cut off for people arriving for reservations).
 If people don’t show, you can take their spots.
 We were lucky and 2 beds opened up – it sounds like this happens frequently.
 Make a reservation ahead of time, though, if you know exactly what night you are staying.

 ** A note about the refugio beds – I have stayed in many hostels before but have never experienced this level of cramming people into small spaces.
-The refuges don’t really have a choice.. there is no where else to stay close by, so they fit as many people as they possibly can into very small rooms.
+The refuges don’t really have a choice.. there is nowhere else to stay close by, so they fit as many people as they possibly can into very small rooms.
 You basically sleep on a long raised area, right next to another person.
 Bring earplugs and a sleep sheet.

-Day 4 Rifugio Elisabetta – Courmayeur
+Day 4: Rifugio Elisabetta – Courmayeur

 Distance: 18km/11.1mi